Crotalidae Polyvalent Immune FAB (Ovine)

-Reconstitute each vial with 18 mL NS and mix by continuous manual inversion until no solid material is visible.
+Reconstitute each vial with 18 mL NS and mix by continuous manual inversion at the rate of 1 to 2 inversions per second until no solid material is visible.
 Do not shake.
 The contents of all of the reconstituted vials should be further diluted to a total volume of 250 mL NS; swirl gently to mix.
-Due to fluid overload concerns in children who weigh <10 kg, it has been proposed that approximately half of the normal fluid volume for dilution (ie, 125 mL NS) should be used in this patient population (Johnson 2008).

 Note: Reconstitution with 25 mL SWFI and hand rolling/inverting may result in shorter dissolution times and allow for more rapid administration (Quan 2010).